See my Pronunciation bibliography for the sources used in creating this guide.

 For certain pairs of vowels in the manuscripts, the tilde indicates not the velar nasal [ŋ] but the palatal nasal [ɲ].
 However, you do not need to worry about identifying these cases, as my spelling system always writes out the [ɲ] sound explicitly, either as the default -nn- (see below) or as -nh- / -ñ- if you have selected different spelling options.
 For example, reỹa → reínna / reínha / reíña and menĩez → meninnez etc. See points 13 and 14 on the Spelling page for more details.

 Finally, and for good measure, I'll just state that it is never correct to read a tilde as if it were a plain n in medieval Galician-Portuguese: to pronounce mão as [mano] instead of [maŋo] is simply wrong.
-This is one of the most common mistakes I hear in recordings of the cantigas, right up there with ignoring tildes altogether.
+This is one of the most common mistakes to be heard in recordings of the cantigas, right up there with ignoring tildes altogether.

 Don't confuse official Galician nh [ŋ] with Portuguese nh, which has a different sound [ɲ].